Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

 PyROS Solver
 ############

-PyROS (Pyomo Robust Optimization Solver) is a Pyomo-based metasolver for non-convex, two-stage adjustable robust optimization problems.
+PyROS (Pyomo Robust Optimization Solver) is a Pyomo-based meta-solver for non-convex, two-stage adjustable robust optimization problems.

 It was developed by **Natalie M. Isenberg**, **Jason A. F. Sherman**,